ocaml-toml/To.ml/README.md

 ## Limitations

 * Keys don't quite follow the Toml standard.
 Both section keys (eg, `[key1.key2]`) and ordinary keys (`key=...`) may not contain the following characters: space, '\t', '\n', '\r', '.', '[', ']', '"' and '#'.

 ## Contributing

-- fork this repository
+- Fork this repository
 - `oasis setup && ./configure --enable-tests --enable-report && make test`
-- submit a PR
-- _OR_ open an issue so that we can create a branch and a PR associated to it.
+- Submit a PR *or* open an issue so that we can create a branch and a PR associated to it.
   This is better because then, all the Toml maintainers can push commits to this branch.